-Concentration - Efficacy Relationships A dose of 100 mcg (0.1 mg) (2.0 mL) of Fentanyl Citrate Injection is approximately equivalent in analgesic activity to 10 mg of morphine
+Concentration - Efficacy Relationships

+A dose of 100 mcg of Fentanyl Citrate Injection is approximate equivalent in analgesic activity to 10 mg of morphine or 75 mg of meneridine

 The minimum effective analgesic concentration will vary widely among patients, especially among patients who have been previously treated with potent agonist opioids.
-The minimum effective analgesic concentration of fentanyl for any individual patient may increase over time due to an increase in pain, the development of a new pain syndrome and/or the development of analgesic tolerance (2.1) [see Dosage and Administration
+The minimum effective analgesic concentration of fentanyl for any individual patient may increase over time due to an increase in pain, the development of a new pain syndrome and/or the development of analgesic tolerance /see Dosage and Administration (2.1)

 The onset of action of fentanyl is almost immediate when the drug is given intravenously; however, the maximal analgesic effect may not be noted for several minutes.
-The usual duration of action of the analgesic effect is 30 to 60 minutes after a single intravenous dose of up to 100 mcg (0.1 mg) (2 mL).
-Following intramuscular adminstration, the onset of action is from seven to eight minutes, and the duration of action is one to two hours.
+The usual duration of action of the analgesic effect is 30 to 60 minutes after a single intravenous dose of up to 100 mcg.
+Following intramuscular administration, the onset of action is from seven to eight minutes, and the duration of action is one to two hours.

-Concentration - Adverse Reaction Relationships There is a relationship between increasing fentanyl plasma concentration and increasing frequency of dose-related opioid adverse reactions such as nausea, vomiting, CNS effects, and respiratory depression.
-In opioid-tolerant patients, the situation may be altered by the development of tolerance to opioid-related adverse reactions [See Dosage and Administration (2.1)].
+Concentration - Adverse Reaction Relationships

+here is a relationship between increasing fentanyl plasma concentration and increasing frequency of dose-related opioid adverse reactions such as nausea, vomiting, CNS effects, and respiratory lepression.
+In opioid-tolerant patients, the situation may be altered by the development of tolerance to opioid-related adverse reactions see Dosage and Administration (2.1).

 The onset of action of fentanyl is almost immediate when the drug is given intravenously; however, the maximal respiratory depressant effect may not be noted for several minutes.
-As with longer acting narcotic analgesics, the duration of the respiratory depre of fentanyl may be longer than the analgesic effect.
-The following observations have been reported concerning altered respirator esponse to CO2 stimulation following administration of fentanyl
+As with longer acting narcotic analgesics, the duration of the respiratory depressant effect of fentanyl may be longer than the analgesic effect.
+The following observations have been reported concerning altered respiratory response to CO2 stimulation following administration of fentanyl citrate: Diminished sensitivity to CO2 stimulation may persist longe than depression of respiratory rate.
+(Altered sensitivity to CO2 stimulation has been demonstrated for up to four hours following a single-dose of 600 mcg fentanyl to healthy volunteers.)
+Fentany requently slows the respiratory rate, duration and degree of espiratory depression being dose related

-- Diminished sensitivity to CO2 stimulation may persist longer than depression of respiratory rate.
-(Altered sensitivity to CO stimulation has been demonstrated for up to four hours fol lowing a single-dose of 600 mcg [0.6 mg] [12 mL] fentanyl to healthy volunteers.)
-Fentanyl frequently slows the respiratory rate, duration and degree of respiratory depression being dose related - The peak respiratory depressant effect of a single intravenous dose of fentanyl citrate is noted 5 to 15 minutes following injection [see Warnings and Precautions (5.2)].
+• The peak respiratory depressant effect of a single intravenous dose of fentanyl citrate is noted 5 to 15 minutes following injection [see Warnings and Precautions (5.2)]